-Academic cooperation between the Center for Global History at Freie Universität Berlin and the Centre for History and Economics at Magdalene College and King’s College, University of Cambridge, includes joint research workshops and a bilateral scholarly exchange between the two centers.
+Academic cooperation between Global History at Freie Universität Berlin and the Centre for History and Economics at Magdalene College and King’s College, University of Cambridge, includes joint research workshops and a bilateral scholarly exchange between the two centers.

 Doctoral students, post-docs, and senior researchers who are affiliated with one of the two centers and who wish to spend time at the other center are, for the duration of their stay, granted the status of research visitor at the Centre for History and Economics or visiting scholar at the Center for Global History.

-For more information, please contact Inga Huld Markan, Centre for History and Economics, University of Cambridge, at email@example.com or Sebastian Gottschalk, Center for Global History, Freie Universität Berlin, at firstname.lastname@example.org.
+For more information, please contact Inga Huld Markan, Centre for History and Economics, University of Cambridge, at email@example.com or Sebastian Gottschalk, Global History, Freie Universität Berlin, at firstname.lastname@example.org.

 The Global History Collaborative is dedicated to exploring the various trajectories of cross-border entanglements across the globe.
 By focusing on comparisons, connections, and processes of global integration, the program helps students and scholars to understand the forces that have continuously shaped and restructured the world.

 The Global History Collaborative includes: